adda1221/MTAtrack/README.md

-# MAtrack
+# MTAtrack

-This is the implementation of MAtrack.
+This is the implementation of MTAtrack.
 This code is based on DETR: [[link]](https://github.com/facebookresearch/detr).